derui/sdlcaml/README.md

   Better build system as compatible for make, created by OCaml.
 - SDL1.2
   SDL Library.
 The sdlcaml only support 1.2.*, not 1.3.* or higher.
+- ocamlfind
+  Very useful library when build ocaml program/library.
+- xml-light
+  A light weight library to parse xml. must to need.

+follow libraries are optional.
 - SDL_mixer
   Mixer library for SDL.
-This library certainly need to build.
+- SDL_image
+  Image loading library for SDL.
-- ocamlfind
+- SDL_ttf
-  Very useful library when build ocaml program/library.
+  Library to use TTF for SDL.

 However, building sdlcaml is very difficult... .
 If you cound not build this, please use compiled-library instead of it.